 There’s plenty to do and see at the Spring Creek Prairie Audubon Center in Denton, Nebraska.
 The center is located on 850-acres of tallgrass prairie and includes walking trails, wetlands, woodlands, and a wide variety of birds and other wildlife.
 Many people recommend visiting Spring Creek throughout the year to experience each season’s different scenery and wildlife.

-The Wildcat Hills Nature Center is located near Gering, Nebraska, and features many interesting exhibits such as mounts of indigenous birds, dioramas of large mammals, and an aquarium filled with local fish.
+The Wildcat Hills State Recreation Area is located near Gering, Nebraska, and features many interesting exhibits such as mounts of indigenous birds, dioramas of large mammals, and an aquarium filled with local fish.
 A collection of fossils has also been introduced to the center from the University of Nebraska State Museum.
 Educational events are held year-round so there’s always something new to learn and see.

 The Prairie Loft Center for Outdoor and Agricultural Learning is a unique destination housed in beautiful barns that were once used as part of a working farm near Hastings, Nebraska.
 The center hosts educational programs for all ages, from hands-on field trips to presentations.